ADF Logo

 • In Oregon, a Court ruled to let a mother of five move forward with the adoption process after her application was originally denied because of her faith.

-That’s why ADF filed a federal lawsuit on behalf of two Massachusetts families after the state effectively told them that they were disqualified to foster because their religious beliefs were now incompatible with the Massachusetts Department of Children and Families’ (DCF) new Gender Identity Policy.
+That’s why ADF filed a federal lawsuit on behalf of two Massachusetts families after the state effectively told them that they were disqualified from fostering because their religious beliefs were now incompatible with the Massachusetts Department of Children and Families’ (DCF) new Gender Identity Policy.

-Massachusetts is threatening to revoke a license—and take back a 1-year-old
+Massachusetts had threatened to revoke a license—and take back a 1-year-old

 Just as importantly, Nick and Audrey are committed Christians who live out their faith in daily life.
-Nick and Audrey believe that the Bible teaches that people are created as male and female and cannot change that fact.
+Nick and Audrey hold to the Bible’s teaching that people are created as male and female and cannot change that fact.
 They believe that using opposite-sex pronouns or making efforts to change one’s gender is wrong.
 This is a strongly held religious conviction for the Joneses and millions of other Christians.

-Due to those convictions, there are some DCF requirements that Nick and Audrey categorically cannot comply with, such as verbally affirming a child’s desire to identify as the opposite sex (or no sex), or encouraging a confused child to undergo a social or medical gender “transition.”
+Due to those convictions, there are some DCF requirements that Nick and Audrey categorically could not comply with, such as verbally affirming a child’s desire to identify as the opposite sex (or no sex) or encouraging a confused child to undergo a social or medical gender “transition.”

 In 2025, Nick and Audrey received the new Foster Parent Agreement for the first time as part of their annual license review.
 After reading about some of these new DCF policies, the Christian couple ultimately decided it could not sign the agreement and notified the DCF as such.
 In response, Nick and Audrey were told that continuing their license “won’t work” and were also told that there were no exemptions from signing the agreement form.

-Nick and Audrey’s foster license expired in July 2025, but they have yet to receive any official revocation or discontinuation letter from DCF.
-What Nick and Audrey have learned since then, however, is that the DCF intends to remove their 17-month-old foster daughter—who is completely unaffected by the DCF’s Gender Identity Policy—just because the couple won’t sign a Foster Parent Agreement that would force them to violate their faith.
+Nick and Audrey’s foster license expired in July 2025, and they did not receive any official revocation or discontinuation letter from DCF.
+What Nick and Audrey found out, however, is that the DCF intended to remove their foster daughter—who is completely unaffected by the DCF’s Gender Identity Policy—just because the couple wouldn’t sign a Foster Parent Agreement that would force them to violate their faith.

-Massachusetts already discontinued the foster license of a more experienced family
+Massachusetts also discontinued the foster license of a more experienced family

 Greg and Marianelly Schrock are a Christian couple living in Middlesex County, Massachusetts with their two children.
-The couple first became a foster family in 2019 and have cared for 28 separate foster children over the ensuing six years.
+The couple first became a foster family in 2019 and has cared for 28 separate foster children.
 Greg and Marianelly long maintained a loving and supportive home for the kids.

 Despite that sterling reputation, however, Massachusetts discontinued the Schrocks’ foster care license in June 2025 because of their Christian beliefs about sexual orientation and gender identity.